oroinc/documentation/user_guide/data_management_grids.rst

 |

-In the same manner, you can merge several records (if corresponding :ref:`capabiltiy <admin-capabilities-merge>` has been enabled).
+In the same manner, you can merge several records (if the corresponding :ref:`capabiltiy <admin-capabilities-merge>` has been enabled).
 Currently, merge can only be done for  :ref:`accounts <user-guide-accounts>`.

 Get to View Page and Edit Forms from a Grid